Reichbread/BattleDex/README.md

 # BattleDex
-a Bot for battle with BallsDex bots!
+A Bot for battle with BallsDex bots!

-#How make a own BattleDex bot
+# How make a own BattleDex bot

 Install zip file of the folder and extract in a folder you will create and name Battledex